-Budapest mourns as 16 die in fiery bus crash on Italian road
+Budapest mourns as 16 die in fiery bus crash in Italy

 Verona, Italy — The Hungarian students had just finished a week of skiing in France when their bus swerved right, then left, then hit a highway barrier and burst into flames.
 Sixteen people were killed and over two dozen injured in a tragedy that sparked a national day of mourning in Hungary.